idrsolutions/maven_NetBeans_Plugin/NetBeansPDFviewer/readme.txt

 This code is copyright IDRsolutions.
-It may be freely distributed but without any warranty or support.
+It may be freely distributed under LGPL license but without any warranty or support.

-IDRsolutions 2014
+IDRsolutions 2016